appbaseio/Docs/content/docs/search/script/gettingstarted.md

     }
 ```

-### Post-Request script
+### Response script

-Post-request script is useful to modify the Elasticsearch response or perform a side effect (for e.g. saved search) after getting the response from Elasticsearch.
+Response script is useful to modify the Elasticsearch response or perform a side effect (for e.g. saved search) after getting the response from Elasticsearch.

 Pre-request script must implement the following function: